 Windows Media Player is famous for Windows users as its default multimedia player.
-It can play videos and audios in various formats such as MP4, DVD, AVI, MOV, MP3, and more.
+It can play videos and audios in various formats such as MP4, AVI, MOV, MP3, and more.
 As long as you installed Windows OS on your computer, you will also get this tool for free.
 However, even though you can play DVD VOB videos with Windows Media Player, you can not rip DVD with Windows Media Player to video formats.
 That's why we suggest that you find another way rather than how to copy DVDs to the computer using Windows Media Player.
 On that note, we have searched and written the best tool to use below.

 Can You Rip DVDs with Windows Media Player?